opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 make install
 ```

-Depending on the playform and shell you have, activate the virtual environment:
+Depending on the platform and shell you have, use the following command to activate the virtual environment:

 | Platform | Shell | Command used to activate the virtual environment |
 | --------------- | --------- | ------------------------------------- |